emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 You might also want to go through the :ref:`Tutorial` again, as it is updated as Emscripten changes.

+Also make sure that you have the necessary requirements for running Emscripten as specified in the :ref:`SDK <sdk-download-and-install>` section, including new-enough versions of the dependencies.

 I tried something: why doesn’t it work?
 =======================================